steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 3. Build and test as many downstream applications as you can.

-> What happens if a regression does surface and the qualification process that did not find it -and now the SDK upgrade has been applied?
+> What happens if a regression does surface and the qualification process that did not find it
+> -and now the SDK upgrade has been applied?

 We revert.
 Immediately.
 Then the process for identifying and trying to remedy the issue surfaces.
 If the library has already shipped, then this is harder.
-Here as well as identifying the root course we need to assess what is the impact of this in production deployment.
+Here as well as identifying the root cause we need to assess what is the impact of this in production deployment.
 We may need to issue a new Hadoop release.
-This is time-consuming and painful and for a simple needless hard work.
-This is why it is so important we have to get it right.
+This is time-consuming, painful, and needless hard work.
+This is why it is so important that we get it right.

 > What happens if I absolutely need a new feature in the latest SDK?